jmvanel/rdf-geo-map/README.md

 Widget HTML page for geographical maps from RDF data.

-The static page source is geo-map.html in doc/ directory .
+The static page source is geo-map.html in docs/ directory .
 It is a reusable web page getting its RDF data URL from the query part of the URL, namely an `url=` pseudo HTTP parameter .

+It is currently able to harvest predicates geo:long, geo:lat, ogc:asWKT ("Well Know Text") and rdfs:label .

 NOTE: I call this a pseudo HTTP parameter, because it looks like an HTTP parameter in the URL, but since it's a static page, the parameters are analyzed by a JavaScript function.